Starting a business in Italy

 To be eligible for this tax regime, incoming employees must have been non-residents of Italy for at least three years prior to their relocation and must commit to staying in Italy for a minimum of four years.
 This ensures a long-term commitment from professionals, providing stability and continuity for your business.

 Additionally, the regime also applies to non-residents who move to Italy for the same employer, whether it's the same company or a group of companies.
-In such cases, the individual must have been non-resident in Italy for at least 6 or 7 years, depending on whether they have worked in Italy previously.
+In such cases, the individual must have been non-resident in Italy for at least six or seven years, depending on whether they have worked in Italy previously.

 Learn more about our entity formation and administration services